prtzl/stm32/docs/build-nix.md

 Pros:

-* Dependencies are not installed system-wide and do not pollute your file system.
+* Dependencies are not installed system-wide and do not pollute your filesystem.
 * Project dependencies version is fixed with lock file and only updates on users request.
 * You can still use the provided [Makefile](../Makefile) as with [native development](build-native.md) as the shell loads all the dependencies.
 * For the above reason, you can also use your favorite IDE.